AWRozier/AWRozier/README.md

 - 💞️ I’m looking to collaborate on projects and learning how to resolve system issues that will lead to a smooth operation.
 - ❤️ Being an♈..I am a 👩🏾‍🚒 by nature.
 However, I believe that what may be an issue for some, is a passion for others.❤️‍🔥
 - 🤓 This is all very new, however, I am a sucker for a good challenge.😁
-- 🤝 I look foreward to future collaborations and relationship building.
+- 🤝 I look forward to future collaborations and relationship building.
 - 📫 How to reach me https://www.linkedin.com/in/alexus-rozier-mba-58506334/

 <!---